 Qatar Airlines– they provide their own restraint device which must be requested at least 48 hours in advance.
 You must purchase a seat at the child fare though.
 The child restraint device (CRD) are designed to safely and comfortably seat infant and children weighing from 20 – 40 pounds (9.05 kg to 18.10 kg) or 40 inches (101.6 cms.) height.
 Car seats are allowed for infants and children within the age group from 6 months to 36 months.

 Singapore Airlines– Approved car-type child seats may be used for a child under 3 years but not less than 6 months of age.
 Forward and Aft facing are approved.
 An aft-facing child safety seat that doesn’t have a belt path must be used with a detachable base.
 However, these child seats that require detachable bases may not fit properly in the passenger seat.
 An aft-facing child safety seat that has a belt path, and is properly labelled, doesn’t need a detachable base.
 It must also be approved by a foreign airworthiness authority /government standards.

-Virgin Australia– Do not accept Australian made car seats on their planes, as they are not suitable for the tether strap.
+Virgin Australia– Do not accept some Australian made car seats on their planes, as they are not suitable for the tether strap.
 They do accept forward and some rear facing seats.
 Do not accept some car seats on their planes.
 Car seats that comply with Australian design standard AS/NZS 1754 which do not bear the approved label for fitment in an aircraft are currently unsuitable for carriage on Virgin Australia aircraft, as they require a top tether in addition to the fastened lap belt to secure the three-point attachment.

-What Child Restraint Devices (CRD) can I use and who provides them?
+What Child Restraint Devices (CRD) can I use on an airplane and who provides them?

 Child Restraint Seat